HumanOsv/MSAClusters/README.md

 # MSAClusters

-Multiple Sequence Alignment of Atomic Cluster Elements
+Multiple sequence alignment of atomic cluster elements.
+Novel program for the search atom-permutation on clusters